Waiting for Marriage

-I suppose if we had actually had a wedding, I wouldn’t feel a bit like a fraud when I say “maiden” name.
+I suppose if we had actually had a wedding, I wouldn’t feel a bit like a fraud if I say “maiden” name.
 But we decided long ago that while we’ve participated in group commitment ceremonies we weren’t going to do a “wedding” until it was legal.

 But we also decided that nothing was going to prevent the two of us (which grew to be the four of us) from being a family.
 And one of the ways a family tells the world to treat them like a family is to share a common surname.
 Her last name was Polish, lacking in vowels and also impossible to pronounce correctly.
 No way were we going to hyphenate!

 According to my mother’s mother, our family descended from English Howards and Boleyns who found it prudent to leave Britain after two daughters of their house were executed by Henry VIII.
 (This of course appeals to the romantic in me.)
 They moved to the continent, adding some French and Swiss to the English-Scots-Irish blend.
 There’s some Welsh in there too, but at a far less degree than the 1/64th Wyandotte added as the family moved across the American continent.
-Add that to the mostly German blood of my father and I’m truly Heinz-57.
+Add that to the mostly German blood of my father and I’m truly Heinz-57, an American mutt.